Drawing

 X and Y coordinates

-X and Y coordinates inside code refers to an exact pixel location on the screen.
+X and Y coordinates inside the code refer to an exact pixel location on the screen.
 This is often used to set the position of where something will appear on the screen.

-Unlike vectors in math where x/y origin start at the lower left corner, computer graphics start at the top left corner.
+Unlike vectors in math where x/y origin starts at the lower left corner, computer graphics start at the top left corner.

 Show()